ZerBea/hcxtools/README.md

 * libopenssl and openssl-dev installed

+* librt and librt-dev installed (should be installed by default)

 * libcurl and curl-dev installed (used by whoismac)

 * Raspberry Pi: additionally libwiringpi and wiringpi dev installed (Raspberry Pi GPIO support)